Updated on 2025-09-16 GMT+08:00

 • Kunpeng architecture

-The Kunpeng architecture delivers more balanced performance/power consumption than the x86 architecture.
+The Kunpeng architecture provides a better balance between performance and power consumption than the x86 architecture.

 Table 1 Comparison between the x86 and Kunpeng architectures